pierrebaudot/infotopopy/docs/topological_learning.rst

 of the free energy components quantified by :math:`I_k`.
 In statistical terms, this minima is equivalent to a conditionnal independence: it means that the conditional mutual information (slope) of the paths goes throug 0.
-Those maximal paths identifies the maximal faces of the :math:`I_k` complex and charaterize it, because a simplicial complex is uniquely determined by the list of its maximal faces.
+Those maximal paths identifies the maximal faces of the :math:`I_k` complex and charaterize it, because a simplicial complex is uniquely determined by the list of its maximal faces (intoduction to `simplicial homology <https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwiRyeqK6PrrAhUDyxoKHSBBAcoQFjACegQIBRAB&url=https%3A%2F%2Flink.springer.com%2Farticle%2F10.1007%2Fs00454-017-9865-z%3Fshared-article-renderer&usg=AOvVaw2tpdusnNrLy9q4cqxB240g>`_ ).
 Hence, the set of all these paths defines uniquely the :math:`I_k` complex (or minimum free energy complex).
 An example of such a complex of dimension 4, with its information path :math:`IP_k`, is given in this figure:

 .. image:: images/info_complex.png